 Staff Support Team (SST)

-Annette Boodram, Equity, Diversity & Inclusion Program Manager in the division of Equity, People and Culture, has had responsibility for developing and implementing equity in all aspects of the employment life cycle at York.
+Annette Boodram, Director, Policy and Program Development, Community Safety Department.
+In her previously held position of Inclusion Program Manager in the division of Equity, People and Culture, she was responsible for developing and implementing equity in all aspects of the employment life cycle at York.
 She has extensive experience in leading and educating senior teams in the process of employment equity, talent acquisition and retention.
 Often requested by external organizations to share her expertise on how to implement effective EDI practices, Annette holds a Bachelor of Arts degree in Sociology from York University, a post-graduate certificate in Human Resources Management from Seneca College and a certificate in Human Rights Theory and Practice from Osgoode Hall Law School.
-Annette has been appointed as Senior Project Lead, Security Services Review.
+Annette has been appointed as Executive Lead, Security Services Review. .

 Sharon Henry is a full-time PhD student in the Department of Sociology and a long-standing member of Race Inclusion and Supportive Environments (RISE).
 She has been involved in community activism as an executive member of the Ethno-racial People with Disabilities Coalition of Ontario (ERDCO) and is an executive graduate caucus member of the Harriet Tubman Institute (HTI).
 Sharon is currently engaged in the creation of an HTI journal.
 She is an appointed member of the President’s Advisory Council on EDI and a member of the Faculty of Graduate Students Council (FGS).
 Sharon has been appointed part-time Project Coordinator for the Security Services Review.